 Could not find my-default.cnf.
 If you run into this, just add

 it with the following contents:

 Select a lock service from the options listed below.
-It is technically possible to use another lock server, but plugins currently exist only for ZooKeeper and etcd.
+It is technically possible to use another lock server, but plugins currently exist only for ZooKeeper, etcd and consul.